 If you’ve made a movie or you’re working to make your movie (and I hope you are), you might also be thinking about how you will sell your film.
 Even though filmmaking is fun, it has a business component.

-I mean, despite the fact that filmmaking is fun there is a business component to it.

-If you fail to think in terms of Return On Investment (ROI), then getting money for your next movie is going to be even more difficult than the first, for two reasons:
+If you fail to think in terms of Return On Investment (ROI), then getting money for your next film is going to be even more complex than the first for two reasons:

 - You’ll need to worry about money to put food on the table.